Department of Veterans Affairs.

 In FY2010, we intended to leverage the existing C&P workforce to process as many of these new claims as possible, once the regulation was approved, but especially the Nehmer cases.
 However, to fully accommodate this additional claims volume with as little negative impact as possible on the processing of other claims, we plan to add 1,772 claims processors to be brought on in the FY2011 budget and timeframe.
 This approximate level of effort will be sustained through 2012 and into 2013 in order to process these claims without significantly degrading the processing of the non-presumptive workload.

 - Net administrative costs for payroll, training, additional office space, supplies and equipment were estimated to be $4.6 million in FY2010, $165 million in FY2011, $798 million over five years, and $895 million over 10 years.
 Additional support costs for minor construction are expected to be $12.8 million over the five and ten year period.
-Information Technology (computers and support) are assumed to require $30.2 million over five years and $32.8 million over ten years.
+Information Technology (computers and support) are assumed to Start Printed Page 53213require $30.2 million over five years and $32.8 million over ten years.

 We estimated VHA's total cost to be $236 million during the first year (FY2010), $976 million for five years, and $2.5 billion over ten years.